 No Sell: Can't sell his Blaster to anyone from Melee onwards, unless it is part of one of his grapple moves where he shoots it.
 It racks up damage quickly despite this (in fact, the lack of flinching is the trade-off for its ludicrously fast rate of fire), so his opponents would still do their best to avoid it.

-Pikachu is one of the most famous Pokémon ever, and he boosted his fame with his appearance in all four games in the Super Smash Bros. series, bringing his electrical powers and lightning-quick reflexes to the fight.
+Pikachu is the most famous Pokémon and he boosted his fame with his appearance in all four games in the Super Smash Bros. series, bringing his electrical powers and lightning-quick reflexes to the fight.

 Adaptational Badass: Pikachu might not be very impressive in his home series, but the Smash Bros. games portray him as one of the more tricky fighters to deal with.

 Androcles' Lion: After Samus rescues him from the Subspace Army's generator, he returns the favor when Ridley blindsides her.

 Anti-Air: His down special, Thunder, which covers a respectable vertical area.